Clifford House, Toowoomba: History

-In 1865 Taylor sold the land to a group of squatters (which included himself), who wished to start a club similar to the Queensland Club in Brisbane.
+In 1865, Taylor sold the land to a group of squatters (which included himself), who wished to start a club similar to the Queensland Club in Brisbane.
 The building appears to have been erected shortly after, however the club fell into financial difficulties, and the land and building were eventually sold back to Taylor in 1870.
 Francis Thomas Gregory and his family lived at the club house from 1867 until early 1870 when they moved to Harlaxton House.
-The building was believed to have been used as the District Surveyor's Office for a number of years prior to 1870, and it is also understood that Taylor used the club house as the Lands Office in his position as Secretary for Public Lands from January 1869-May 1870.
+The building was believed to have been used as the District Surveyor's Office for a number of years prior to 1870, and it is also understood that Taylor used the club house as the Lands Office in his position as Secretary for Public Lands from January 1869 to May 1870.

-In 1870 Taylor had the club house reconditioned as Clifford House, named after his father's birthplace in England.
+In 1870, Taylor had the club house reconditioned as Clifford House, named after his father's birthplace in England.
 Richard Godsall, a prominent Toowoomba builder and later Mayor of Toowoomba carried out the alterations, which were described as being of a very grand scale, and Clifford House was also referred to as "St James' Palace".
 A billiard room, designed by architect James Marks, was added to Clifford House in 1883.

 Taylor died at Clifford House in 1895, and his wife Sarah remained at Clifford House until her death in 1908.
 The property passed to her son James, who lived there for a number of years, during which time much of the grounds surrounding Clifford House were subdivided and sold.
 After James Taylor's death in 1939 the property passed to Henrietta Lethbridge, Taylor's cousin.
 Upon Henrietta's death in 1972, the property passed to the Corporation of the Synod of the Diocese of Brisbane.